EldonGabriel/eldongabriel.github.io/index.md

 <div style="text-align:left; max-width:950px;">

-<p>This portfolio showcases hands-on experience with Windows and Linux infrastructure.
-Projects cover system administration, networking, and virtualization.
-They also cover cloud infrastructure, identity management, backup and recovery, and security operations.
-These practices reduce downtime and operational risk.
-They also make systems easier to manage, troubleshoot, and recover.</p>
+<p>Hi, I’m Eldon, and welcome to my portfolio.
+My work covers macOS, Windows, and Linux infrastructure.
+The goal is to reduce downtime and operational risk.
+It also makes systems easier to manage, troubleshoot, and recover.</p>

 <p>Each project follows a clear process.
-Planning, implementation, validation, troubleshooting, and documentation produce repeatable results.
+I plan, deploy, validate, troubleshoot, and document the work.
+This creates reliable and repeatable solutions.
 Reports, SOPs, guides, and lab demonstrations provide evidence of the work.
-The focus remains on practical solutions.
-Clear documentation improves security, reliability, and maintainability.</p>
+Clear documentation helps teams maintain secure, reliable, and manageable IT environments.</p>

 </div>